Goldnboy26/mvc-master14/README.md

-- Add a .env file to the root of the project
+- Add a .env file to the root of the project to specify the location of the important files

 ```text
 DB_NAME='tech_blog_db'